+Paul McCartney recently remarked (2022) that " "Now that I have become a Beatles' fan, I say to myself, I got to work with John Lennon."
 People are wonderful.
 What deficits these two men (and others like them) had or have, their contribution to the world is powerful and worthy; they extended humanness to the realm of the ethereal unlike any mystic could ever hope.
 Sometimes the encroachment of meaninglessness caused by the chaos of the universe and the randomness of existence is offset by certain human endeavors, like people who rush into danger to help others.
 Those brave heroes who give us hope and geniuses like Gates and Jobs who gave us new tools, have come together and empowered a great romantic impulse in humanity: that given a chance, goodness trumps indifference, banality and outright evil.